mileszs/wicked_pdf/README.md

 ### Awesome Peoples

-Also, thanks to [galdomedia](http://github.com/galdomedia) and [jcrisp](http://github.com/jcrisp) and [lleirborras](http://github.com/lleirborras) for all their hard work and patience with my delays in merging in their enhancements.
+Also, thanks to [galdomedia](http://github.com/galdomedia) and [jcrisp](http://github.com/jcrisp) and [lleirborras](http://github.com/lleirborras), [tiennou](http://github.com/tiennou), and everyone else for all their hard work and patience with my delays in merging in their enhancements.